marcinjangrzybowski/pact-core-prim/generated-docs/remove.md

 ## Return values

-The `remove` function returns a modified object after removing the specified key-value pair.
-The returned object is less the specified key-value pair.
-In cases where the specified key does not exist in the object, the function returns the object as is.
+The `remove` function returns a new object that is a copy of the original object, but with the property specified by the key string removed.
+If the specified key does not exist in the original object, the function simply returns a copy of the original object.
+The return value is useful when you want to produce a new object that excludes certain properties from the existing one.

-This return value would be useful in cases where you would like to create a new object with select properties of the original object removed.
-Furthermore, it is useful in data cleaning and manipulation tasks.

 ## Examples

-Here are few examples demonstrating the use of the `remove` function:

 ```pact
 (remove "bar" { "foo": 1, "bar": 2 })
 ```
-The above example removes the entry with key "bar" from the object resulting in {"foo": 1}.

-Multiple uses can be seen in `coin-contract/coin.repl` file:
+In this example, the key "bar" is removed from the object.
+The function `remove` leaves an object with the remaining key-value pair of "foo":1 .The output will be `{"foo": 1}`

 ```pact
 (map (remove 'module-hash) (env-events true))
 ```
-In the above example, the `remove` function is used inside a `map` function in order to exclude the 'module-hash' entries from the events.
+In this example from the code snippets, the `remove` function is used with `map` to iterate through the list of events returned by `env-events true` function and remove the 'module-hash' from each event object.

-In all these examples, the `remove` function is used to eliminate specified key from an object.
+Note: Remember that the `remove` function does not modify the original object but returns a new object with the specified key-value pair removed.

 ## Options